zfwangDP/X2-GNN/README.md

 ### train an energy model
  After the dataset is prepared, run 'train_ema.ipynb' and it will start training, hyperparameters are specified by a json file 'config.json'. the trainer will automatically generate log file in directory './log/'.
 Model checkpoint will be saved in directory './modelsaves/'
 ### load trained model
  A notebook 'load.ipynb' is provided to use model trained on QM9.
 In the notebook we test a trained model for U0 on curated OCELOT dataset.
 Other properties and dataset can be used by adjusting the config file.
+Another notebook "HS_test.ipynb" in "./scripts/" is provided to reproduce the results of comparison between model including both h_core and overlap and solely overlaps.